DerekYang2/FluentDL/README.md

 <details>
   <summary><b>Click to learn more about file sound quality</b></summary>

-  You cannot determine the quality of a file by checking its bitrate.
+  You cannot determine the quality of a file from its bitrate.
 Files can be transcoded (converted), meaning a FLAC or high-bitrate file may have originated from a low-quality source. <a href="https://erikstechcorner.com/2020/09/how-to-check-if-your-flac-files-are-really-lossless/">Here</a> is a guide on using Spek, a spectrogram tool, to verify audio file quality.
 Spek is bundled with FluentDL.

   #### Additional Notes:
-  - As verified through spectrogram, the highest quality YouTube sources use the very efficient OPUS codec.
+  - The highest quality YouTube sources use the efficient OPUS codec.
 The issue is OPUS containers, such as `.ogg` or `.webm`, have poor metadata support and compatibility.
 FluentDL transcodes them into a FLAC in order to maintain original quality and support metadata.
 However, they are NOT actually lossless and is an example of transcoding.
   - There may not be a significant difference between 128 kbps and higher depending on your audio hardware and ear.
 For example, you may be content with music on Spotify Web or YouTube without subscriptions, which are both low-bitrate. <a href="https://abx.digitalfeed.net/list.lame.html">ABX tests</a> are a good way to test your limits!
   - Downloading directly from Spotify is not supported.
 Most tools out there download low bitrate MP3s.
 However, there are a few Python tools that get the true sources (320 kbps Vorbis, 256 kbps AAC).
 Unfortunately, I could not find .NET equivalents.
 For FluentDL, use the convert tool to get equivalent Deezer/Qobuz/YouTube tracks, then set the output to Local (download).
 </details>